-Enable admin password reset
+Enable admin password recovery

 The router admin password is used to log in to your router web interface.
-We recommend that you enable password reset so that you can reset the password if you forget it.
-This reset process is supported in Chrome, Safari, Firefox, Edge, and Internet Explorer.
+We recommend that you enable password recovery so that you can recover the password if it is forgotten.
+This recovery process is supported in Internet Explorer, Firefox, and Chrome browsers but not in the Safari browser.

-To enable password reset:
+To enable password recovery: